Melekdmr/Melekdmr/README.md

 ---

 # 💫 About Me:
-🌱 Currently deepening my expertise in .NET Backend Development to build robust and scalable systems, while also learning Spring Boot to broaden my backend development skills.
+🌱Focused on mastering .NET Backend Development to architect reliable, high-performance systems that scale with real-world needs.

 > “Clean code is not just written, it's designed.”